hyperjumptech/grule-rule-engine/docs/JSON_Fact_en.md

     MyJSON.age = 30;
 ```

 That's pretty straight forward.
-But there are some twist to this.
+But there are some twists to this.

-1. You can modify not only the value of member variable of your JSON object, you can also change the `type`.
+1. You can modify not only the value of the member variable of your JSON object, you can also change the `type`.
-   Assuming your rule can handle the next evaluation chain for the new type you can do this, otherwise we very strongly not recommended this.
+   Assuming your rule can handle the next evaluation chain for the new type you can do this, otherwise we **very strongly recommended against this**.

    Example: